 June 11th: Corn on the Cob Day – Nothing says SUMMER like a perfect, yellow cob of corn.
 Prepare a grilled feast with corn as your centerpiece.
 Know a farmer who would let you pick your own?
 Go for it!
 Try different ways of preparing corn on the cob and see who likes each type better.
-Make some flavored butters to spread over those hot kernels and enjoy!
+Make some flavored butter to spread over those hot kernels and enjoy!

-June 14th: Flag Day – This is a holiday created by a snowball-effect started by a kindergarten teacher in New York City in an effort to give his students a sense of ceremony and respect concerning the American flag.
-This has since grown to a national holiday and every June 14th, you will see flags flying everywhere you go.
+June 14th: Flag Day – This is a holiday created by a snowball-effect started by a kindergarten teacher in New York City to give his students a sense of ceremony and respect concerning the American flag.
+This event has since grown to a national holiday and every June 14th you will see flags flying everywhere you go.

 On this day, hang a flag on a flagpole on your house.
 Don’t have one?
-Go install one!
+Install one!
 Learn the proper way to care for and fold a flag and practice with your kids.
 For dessert tonight, make some easy cupcakes and decorate them with tiny toothpick flags.
-Read a book about Betsy Ross or have your kids draw flags on a big piece of construction paper and use as placemats for dinner.
+Read a book about Betsy Ross or have your children draw flags on a big piece of construction paper and use as placemats for dinner.

 June 18th: Picnic Day – Plan a fun picnic for you and your kids.
 Start with the perfect picnic basket and get going.
 Think outside of the box and have a breakfast or dinnertime picnic.
 Plan on packing some new picnic foods, like deviled eggs or pancake kabobs for a breakfast picnic.
-You don’t have to go far; your backyard is fine!
+You don’t have to go far; your backyard is plenty!
 Throw a blanket down and enjoy!
 Later, use sidewalk chalk to draw a picnic blanket on the sidewalk and draw out all your favorite goodies, even the ones that aren’t as picnic friendly.

 June 25th: Log Cabin Day – Start off this fun holiday with waffles and Log Cabin maple syrup.
 Talk about Abe Lincoln and his log cabin days and create your own log cabin replica with Lincoln Logs or popsicle sticks.